Free shipping on orders over $99 | $50 off orders $500+: Use code DIRECT50 | $100 off orders $1000+: Use code DIRECT100

 Depending on how deep your lintel bar is, the back frame of your new fireplace door can bump into it, creating installation issues.

-• The distance from the front of your fireplace to the front of the lintel bar
+To accommodate the lintel bar, measure the distance from the front of your fireplace to the front of the lintel bar

 wrench icon Pro Tip: